Moonpreneur

 Usage of Big Data

-Personalized Movie Recommendations: Imagine you are watching a movie on a streaming service, and at the end of the movie, the service recommends other movies that you might like based on your previous movie choices.
+Personalized Movie Recommendations: You are watching a movie on a streaming service, and at the end of the movie, the service recommends other movies that you might like based on your previous movie choices.
 This recommendation is made using Big Data!

 Traffic Prediction: Have you ever been stuck in traffic?
 Big Data can help with that too!
 Traffic monitoring systems collect data from sensors, GPS devices, and cameras to analyze traffic patterns.
 With this information, transportation officials can predict where traffic jams might occur and plan ways to avoid them.